Pac-12 Conference Softball Player of the Year

 The Pac-12 Conference Softball Player of the Year is a college softball award given to the Pac-12 Conference's most outstanding player.
 The award was first given following the 1987 season, with both pitchers and position players eligible.
 After the 1999 season, the Pac-12 Conference Softball Pitcher of the Year award was created to honor the most outstanding pitcher.
+Both awards continued to be presented until the conference's 2024 collapse that left it with only two full members, with Oregon State the only one that sponsored softball.
+Pac-12 softball will resume play in the 2027 season, with Oregon State joined by six new softball-sponsoring full members.
+(Note: The other legacy member, Washington State, and 2026 arrival Gonzaga do not sponsor softball.)

 The conference was known as the Pacific-10 before becoming the Pac-12 in 2011.